yatriks/foundation-jekyll/_interviews/yelitsa-jean-charles.md

 **Could you tell me a little bit about yourself?**

 I’m a senior studying illustration with a concentration in gender, race, and sexuality at the Rhode Island School of Design.
 I was born in Canada, I grew up in New York.
-My house and where my things are is Delaware, and that’s where I spent the majority of my high school years there.
+My house and where my things are is Delaware, and I spent the majority of my high school years there.
 I identify as a visual activist, and that identity started to develop in my sophomore year of college, and I solidified it in my junior year.
-College is where I found my voice, and the way I wanted to talk about things, and I found out how to do it--through art, through visual representation.
+College is where I found my voice, and the way I wanted to talk about things, and I found out how to do it—through art, through visual representation.
 I went from being fine artist to, actually, a businesswoman.
-I’m now an illustrator and a toy designer, and I launched a company called Healthy Roots, that creates dolls and story books that teach natural hair care to young girls of color, and we raised $50,000 through Kickstarter to do that.
+I’m now an illustrator and a toy designer, and I launched a company called [Healthy Roots](http://healthyrootsdolls.com/), that creates dolls and story books that teach natural hair care to young girls of color, and we raised $50,000 through Kickstarter to do that.

 **That’s so cool, that you raised so much money.**